ontolex/morph/draft.md

 >
 > -------

+> property **morph:inflectionRule** links an InflectionRule to a Form [MP: generated using that rule, or to which that rule can be applied, or both?]
+> Domain: ontolex:Form
+> Range: morph:InflectionRule

 The example below illustrates the modelling of inflection classes and rules for the generation of the genitive singular of *lupus* in Latin.

     :lupus a ontolex:LexicalEntry ;